huzecong/ReversiDuel/README.md

 ### Build Instructions

-To build this project, simply run:
+To build this project, run the following command:

 ```bash
 ./gradlew runApp
 ```
 In case you're using Windows, change `./gradlew` into `gradlew.bat`.
-(Gradle processes could take really long, please have patience and make sure you aren't blocked by firewalls)
+(Gradle processes could take a long time, please have patience and make sure you aren't blocked by firewalls)

 To compile a JAR executable, run
 ```bash
 ./gradlew buildJar
 ```
-This operation cannot be executed under Windows because a Bash script is run during the process.
+This operation cannot be executed under Windows because a Bash script needs to be run during the process.
-The compiled JAR will be copied to project root, and then patched using script `fix-jar-build.sh`.
+The compiled JAR will be copied to project root, and then patched using the script `fix-jar-build.sh`.
 The patch step is necessary due to errors in the manifest file for DataFX.

 You can run the JAR executable by